You are currently viewing Book Review: 3 Quiet Truths from The Art of Being Alone

 And you can’t know where the problem is unless you sit with yourself.

 We’ve never looked inward.
-The amount of time we spend absorbing others’ opinions , not even half of that time have we spent thinking about ourselves or investing in self-care.
+We spend so much time absorbing others’ opinions, yet rarely use even half of that to think about ourselves or focus on self-care.

 Can a person truly be happy if he don’t even know who he is?